CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 ## Minimal properties

-The following example shows the minimal properties to deliver an email: the recipient address that is going to be used in the "RCPT TO" part of the SMTP protocol, and the full MIME data.
+You need at least two properties to deliver an email: the recipient address that is going to be used in the "RCPT TO" part of the SMTP protocol, and the full MIME data.

 ````json
 {